jjsinger11/fa21-cse110-lab4/expose/javascript/part2.md

     F. false + null = 0 <br/>
     false has a numeric value of 0 and null has a numeric value of 0, so when they are added it's just 0. <br/>
     G. '3' + undefined = '3undefined' <br/>
-    The string 3 is concatenated with undefined which is typecasted to get '3undefined'. <br/>
+    The string 3 is concatenated with undefined which is type-casted to get '3undefined'. <br/>
     H. '3' - undefined = NaN <br/>
     undefined, which is type casted to a numeric value of NaN, is subtracted from the string 3 to get NaN. <br/>
 14. A. '2' > 1 = true <br/>